COVID-19 FinDev Weekly Update #2

 - In Tunisia, seven microfinance companies are taking measures to support their clients under the guidance of the regulator (l’Autorité de Contrôle de la Microfinance) through loan rescheduling to clients affected by the crisis and the disbursement of additional funds to client projects in vital sectors.

 - In collaboration with Sanabel, Microfinance Network of Arab Countries, the Arabic FinDev Gateway launched a blog series on the response of the microfinance sector in the various Arab countries to the coronavirus outbreak.
 The first blog article provides an overview of the situation in Egypt, which is the largest microfinance market and most populous country in the region.
-You can read in English about the latest package of measures to support microfinance beneficiaries issued by the Financial Regulatory Authority (FRA).

 Resources on FinDev Gateway and CGAP